Yoga therapy grounded in compassion and connection

 Hi I’m Anna (she/her),

-I’m a certified yoga therapist dedicated to supporting individuals and communities in healing from traumatic experience and in improving mental health.
+I’m a certified yoga therapist dedicated to supporting individuals and communities in healing from limiting patterns rooted in trauma and barriers to mental health.

-My services are grounded in the tenets of trauma-informed yoga therapy: accessibility, respect for individual experience and agency, a focus on therapeutic effect and mindfulness, and a holistic approach to integrative health and resilience.
+My services are grounded in the tenets of trauma-informed yoga therapy: accessibility, respect for individual experience and agency, a focus on therapeutic effect and an integrative approach to health and resilience.

 ‘Take heart’ expresses both courage and comfort when facing life’s challenges.
-It is my hope that our collaboration nourishes both these qualities: comfort in a felt-sense of greater ease in mind, body and spirit; courage to turn inward and get to know yourself, to reclaim your voice and vitality, and to be truly seen.
+It is my hope that our collaboration nourishes both these qualities: comfort in a felt-sense of greater ease in mind, body and spirit; courage to turn inward and get to know yourself, to reclaim your voice and vitality, and to engage with the world with authenticity and purpose.

 TRAUMA-INFORMED YOGA THERAPY FOCUSES ON